GetLinkfire/DataIngestion.TestAssignment/README.md

 - The task is to store music data in Searchable database - ElasticSearch -
 - In google drive folder https://drive.google.com/drive/folders/1RkUWkw9W0bijf7GOgV4ceiFppEpeXWGv, there are 4 compressed files representing 4 database tables extracted from relational database.
 - The files are (Artist - ArtistCollection - Collection - CollectionMatch)
+- Download and extract files manually.
-- We would like the solution to download, extract and read the files then inject Collection object into ElasticSearch index named collections
+- We would like the solution to inject files data into ElasticSearch Collection index.
+(An index is like a ‘database' in a relational database.)
 - Collection Object should be like this

 ```